vmarquez/PureBomberMan/README.md

 ```

 Again, very straight forward stuff.
-Reacting to actions such as Joining, Moving, and placing a bomb is just going to be calling into our lenses with the world state.
+Reacting to actions such as Joining, Moving, and placing a bomb is just going to be calling into our lenses with the world state
+and the values passed in from the Action we received.
 We need a bit more logic to determine our 'blast radious' for when a bomb finally explodes, so I just came up with something quick.
+Note there is nothing 'special'
+about our game logic here, other than the fact that these are side effect free functions.

 ```scala
   def getHitPlayers(p: Int, board: GameBoard): List[Player] = {